In Harmony (music education project)

 In Harmony is a British government-led social and music education programme based on El Sistema, adapted to an English context.
 In Harmony uses music to bring positive change to the lives of children in disadvantaged areas of England, delivering benefits across the wider community.
 The programme encourages participation in music – in the form of the symphony orchestra – which can have huge personal benefits for the children involved, providing opportunities to grow and develop academically, socially and musically.

 History

-In Harmony began in 2009 and is British government-led music education and community development project which is based on Venezuela's El Sistema.
+In Harmony began in 2009 and is a British-government-led music education and community development project based on Venezuela's El Sistema.

 British cellist Julian Lloyd Webber is the founder of In Harmony and was the Chairman of the In Harmony steering group, which was initially responsible for guiding the three pilot project in Liverpool (West Everton), London (Lambeth) and Norwich.